chasembowers/poker-learn/README.md

 function for its received game state and over the entire set of possible actions.
 The action which is evaluated to the maximum expected value is chosen.

-After experiment with various sophisticated machine learning models like support vector machines and random forests, I have only had success with a simple multiple regression model.
+After experimenting with various sophisticated machine learning models like support vector machines and random forests, I have only had success with a simple multiple regression model.
 I suspect that this is because the sample space is extremely noise; poker involves a lot of luck, and simpler models are more resistant to overfitting.